codaxy/cxjs/packages/cx-scss-manifest-webpack-plugin/README.md

 ### With a Theme

-When using a classic SCSS theme, import the manifest before the theme:
+When using a SCSS theme, import the manifest before the theme:

 ```scss
 @use "manifest";